3-Ingredient Beer Battered Onion Rings

 How To Make Crispy Beer Battered Onion Rings At Home

-1. Slice a sweet onion into half-inch thick rings and separate.
+1. Make your rings – Slice a sweet onion into half-inch thick rings and separate.

-2. Whisk together the dry pancake mix and beer in a bowl that’s big enough to dip the onion rings into.
+2. Make your dredge and heat the oil – Whisk together the dry pancake mix and beer in a bowl that’s big enough to dip the onion rings into.
 In the meantime, heat about three-quarters of an inch to an inch of vegetable oil in a deep cast iron frying pan over medium to medium-high heat.

-3. Once the oil is plenty hot, coat the onion rings one by one in the batter and transfer them carefully to the pan.
+3. Coat the onion rings – Coat the onion rings in the batter and transfer them carefully to the pan.
 You don’t need a ton of batter on each onion ring, as it will puff up while frying – let any excess batter gently drip off before the rings go in the pan!
 Work in batches so as not to overcrowd the pan.

-4. Once the onion rings are in the oil, gently agitate the oil with a utensil (we like to use a metal fork) to help solidify the batter all around.
-After about 30 seconds to 1 minute, gently flip the onion rings over and cook until both sides are a deep golden brown, about 15 to 30 seconds more.
+4. Fry – Let the onion rings cook for about 30 seconds to 1 minute.
+They should be turning brown and getting puffy.
+Then, gently flip the onion rings over and cook until the other side is a deep golden brown, about 15 to 30 seconds more.

-5. Transfer the onion rings to a plate lined with paper towels to drain, and let cool 5 minutes before serving.
+5. Drain and cool – Transfer the onion rings to a plate lined with paper towels to drain, and let cool for a couple minutes before serving.

-• Work in small batches of 3 to 5 onion rings at a time so you don’t feel rushed.
+• Work in small batches – Cooking and coating 3 to 5 onion rings at a time (depending on the sizes) helps to not overcrowd the pan and makes sure you don’t feel rushed.
+The onion rings cook quickly.

-• Have your workstation set up before you start cooking.
-Set up an assembly line of raw onion and batter next to your stove, then make sure you have a paper towel lined plate ready for the cooked onion rings.
+• Prep your workstation before you start cooking – Set up an assembly line of raw onion and batter next to your stove, then make sure you have a paper towel lined plate ready for the cooked onion rings.
 Also make sure you have all the necessary utensils within reach.
+This will make the process much easier.

-• Lower the heat if the onion rings start to crisp too quickly – the onions need time to soften.
+• If your onion rings are cooking too fast – Lower the heat and allow the oil a couple minutes to cool before starting the next batch.
+The onions need time to soften.
 Otherwise, you’ll end up with a crispy coating and raw onion inside.

 The easiest method we’ve found to help the batter stick to the onion rings while frying is to gently agitate the oil at the start of cooking and avoid flipping the onion rings too soon.
 As they fry, the onion rings will float at the top of the oil, so the very top surface will be exposed to air.
 But if you gently agitate the oil around the onion rings, the extra heat should help solidify the outside surface of the batter all the way around – even on top where the onion rings aren’t actually submerged in oil.
 Once the outside layer of batter is solidified, then you can carefully flip the onion rings without worrying about losing batter.